aakash-dec7/ImageToCaption/README.md

 # Image to Caption

-This project implements a **Multimodal Model** that integrates both image and text processing components to generate meaningful captions from images.
+This repository contains a **Multimodal Model** that integrates both image and text processing components to generate meaningful captions from images.

 ## Features